Need to talk? Call 1800 882 436.

 Are there any risk factors for sepsis in babies and children?

 Babies and children have a higher risk of sepsis than adults.
-Aboriginal and/or Torres Strait Islander children are also at increased risk of sepsis.
+Your child is at a higher risk for sepsis if they:

-• being treated for cancer with chemotherapy
+• are being treated for cancer with chemotherapy or are on corticosteroids

-• recently having a procedure or surgery
+• have recently had surgery

 When should I seek medical help?